 Ford Edge Generations

-Below is a table showcasing its generations from its inception in 2007 to the present day:
+Below is a table showcasing its generations from its beginning in 2007 to the current day:

 Recognizing the generational shifts and their characteristics could be crucial when deciding on a particular Ford Edge year or model.